Flatness problem: Inflation

 and the fact that the right-hand side of this expression is constant, the term $| \Omega^{-1} - 1 |$ must therefore decrease with time.

 Thus if $| \Omega^{-1} - 1 |$ initially takes any arbitrary value, a period of inflation can force it down towards 0 and leave it extremely small - around $10^{-62}$ as required above, for example.
 Subsequent evolution of the universe will cause the value to grow, bringing it to the currently observed value of around 0.01.
 Thus the sensitive dependence on the initial value of Ω has been removed: a large and therefore 'unsurprising' starting value need not become amplified and lead to a very curved universe with no opportunity to form galaxies and other structures.

 This success in solving the flatness problem is considered one of the major motivations for inflationary theory.

+However, some physicists deny that inflationary theory resolves the flatness problem, arguing that it merely moves the fine-tuning from the probability distribution to the potential of a field, or even deny that it is a scientific theory.

 Post inflation

 Although inflationary theory is regarded as having had much success, and the evidence for it is compelling, it is not universally accepted: cosmologists recognize that there are still gaps in the theory and are open to the possibility that future observations will disprove it.
 In particular, in the absence of any firm evidence for what the field driving inflation should be, many different versions of the theory have been proposed.
 Many of these contain parameters or initial conditions which themselves require fine-tuning in much the way that the early density does without inflation.

 For these reasons work is still being done on alternative solutions to the flatness problem.
 These have included non-standard interpretations of the effect of dark energy and gravity, particle production in an oscillating universe, and use of a Bayesian statistical approach to argue that the problem is non-existent.
 The latter argument, suggested for example by Evrard and Coles, maintains that the idea that Ω being close to 1 is 'unlikely' is based on assumptions about the likely distribution of the parameter which are not necessarily justified.
 Despite this ongoing work, inflation remains by far the dominant explanation for the flatness problem.
 The question arises, however, whether it is still the dominant explanation because it is the best explanation, or because the community is unaware of progress on this problem.
 In particular, in addition to the idea that Ω is not a suitable parameter in this context, other arguments against the flatness problem have been presented: if the universe collapses in the future, then the flatness problem "exists", but only for a relatively short time, so a typical observer would not expect to measure Ω appreciably different from 1; in the case of a universe which expands forever with a positive cosmological constant, fine-tuning is needed not to achieve a (nearly) flat universe, but also to avoid it.